clearlinux/swupd-client/docs/swupd.1.rst

             Only runs the repair operation on the os-core and vi bundles.

+``search``

+    Swupd search functionality is provided by swupd-search binary available on os-core-search bundle.
+    For more information run:

+    $ swupd search --help

 ``search-file {string}``

     Search for matching paths in manifest data.
 The specified {string}